yochaigal/cairn/wip/2e/making-monsters.md

 ## Create a Monster

+To create a unique monster, follow these steps:
+- Roll on the [Monster Appearance](#monster-appearance) table.
+- Roll on the [Monster Abilities](#monster-abilities) table.
+- Roll on the [Monster Attacks](#monster-attacks) table.
+- Describe the creature's appearance, abilities, and attacks in plain English.
+- Create the creature's stats according to the principles, definitions, and stat block format below.

-### Definitions
+### Principles

+- Use **Critical Damage** to lean into the threat or strangeness of any aggressive NPC.
+- Use flavor and style to help creatures stand out.
+Players will remember a pig-faced humanoid looking for his missing sheep more easily than a generic goblin archer.
+- Always adjust creature stats based on what is fun and interesting.

+#### **Hit Protection**

-- **Hit Protection** is a creature's ability to avoid danger, whether through toughness, speed, or skill.
+A creature's ability to avoid danger, whether through toughness, speed, or skill.
 Give average creatures 3 HP, give hardier ones 6 HP, and serious threats should get 10 HP or higher.

+#### Armor

-- **Armor**: For some creatures this represents their natural toughness, for others it may be from something that is worn or carried.
+For some creatures this represents their natural toughness, for others it may be from something that is worn or carried.
 If a creature is able to withstand an attack without moving, raise this number.

+#### Ability Score

-- **Ability Scores**: 3 is deficient, 6 is weak, 10 is average, 14 is noteworthy, and 18 is legendary.
-Adjust as necessary.
+3 is deficient, 6 is weak, 10 is average, 14 is noteworthy, and 18 is legendary.

+#### Strength

-- **Strength**: Tracks overall health, physical power, and resistance to poisons.
+Tracks overall health, physical power, and resistance to poisons.
 It is the ability of a creature to survive a direct hit, not its ability to avoid danger!

+#### Dexterity

-- **Dexterity**: Start with **10** as a base, and if the creature is particularly quick, agile, or nimble increase the number as necessary.
+Start with **10** as a base, and if the creature is particularly quick, agile, or nimble increase the number as necessary.
 If it is slow to respond, bulky, or clumsy, lower the number.

+#### Willpower

-- **Willpower**: Determines a creature's ability to withstand the influence of another, as well as their power over others.
+Determines a creature's ability to withstand the influence of another, as well as their power over others.
 It also acts as a measurement of their defense in magical or spiritual matters.
-- **Attacks**:
-- **Abilities**:

-### Principles
+#### Attacks

+Typically an object (e.g. a sword or bow) or a natural weapon (claws or teeth).

+#### Abilities

+A unique action or power the creature can utilize both in and out of combat.

+##### Considerations:
-- If an action can be meaningfully avoided or defended against through traditional means, it is an Attack and interacts with HP.
+- If an ability can be meaningfully avoided or defended against through traditional means, it is an Attack and interacts with HP.
-- If an action cannot be meaningfully avoided or defended against through traditional means, it is an Ability.
+- If an ability cannot be meaningfully avoided or defended against through traditional means, it is an Ability.
-- If an Ability only affects a single PC it should generally have an immediate effect with no chance to Save in that round (possibly not at all).
+- If an ability only affects a single PC it should generally have an immediate effect with no chance to Save in that round (possibly not at all).
-- If an Ability is capable of affecting a group of PCs it should generally call for an immediate Save.
+- If an ability is capable of affecting a group of PCs it should generally call for an immediate Save.
-- Adjust based on what is fun and interesting.
-- Use flavor and style to help them stand out.
-Players will remember a pig-faced humanoid looking for his missing sheep more easily than a generic goblin archer.
-- Use **Critical Damage** to lean into the threat or strangeness of any aggressive NPC.

 ### Monster Stat Block Format